Let’s Talk About Self-Esteem

 I always believed that inner beauty is a reflection of outer beauty.

 My father has always, always made me feel beautiful and even though I have many inward and outward imperfections, he always helped me to see the beauty that I had within myself.
 He always uses honesty and love and praises.
 Even through the angst of my youth, he helped me stay strong and to never give up.

 Lo que me enseñó mi Mami desde muy corta edad es que la belleza viene del interior y que nunca me deje llevar ni influír por las cosas que las personas dicen o piensan de mí, especialmente cuando es negativo.
 Que camine con mi cabeza siempre alta y que reconozca que soy linda por dentro y por fuera.
 Lo que me ha ayudado muchísimo hasta este día, es creer que soy única y especial.

-First thing is first, you have to ask the little girl in your lives their thoughts on beauty/belleza.
+The first thing is first, you have to ask the little girl in your life their thoughts on beauty/belleza.
 You can’t assume that you already know their thoughts just because you’ve already been there and done that.
 We all grow into our thoughts quite differently and at different times.

 Some questions to ask:

 What makes you feel most beautiful?
 Or ¿Sientes que la belleza es una fuente de presión enorme para tus amigas?
 Which means do you feel beauty is a form of enormous pressure for you and your friends?

 Have a heart to heart.
 What is most important is that you are honest.
 You don’t have to be an expert–just talk from the heart and share your experiences.
 Listen to her answers and a great way to respond would be, “That kind of reminds me of a time when I...” or “lo que me dijiste me recuerda algo que sucedió en mi vida.”
 It’s also best to avoid “When I was your age…” terms better, connect with her emotions and intellect and you’ll be good to go!